-Salary increases 3.50% to 11.5% per year, including inflation Discount rate 2.75% (based on the Fidelity Index's "20-year

-Municipal GO AA index" rate as of

-December 31, 2019)

-Administrative expenses All administrative expenses are paid through the TMRS Pension Trust with scale UMP.

-Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.

-The rates are projected on a fully generational basis

-Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+Inflation Salary increases Discount rate 2.50% per year3.50% to 11.5% per year, including inflation2.75% (based on the Fidelity Index's "20-yearMunicipal GO AA index" rate as of Administrative expenses December 31, 2019) All administrative expenses are paid through the TMRS Pension Trust Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with scale UMP.
+Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set- forward for females.
 In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.